 Kwak and Lee (1999) found out that normal students showed the highest degree of perceived social support, while aggressive victims showed the lowest degree of perceived social support.
 Social support functions as a buffer in a stressful situation.
 Especially, the child, who has a supportive relationship with its parents, is better able to build a supportive relationship with friends (Helsen et al., 2000).
-In hence, it is expected that the children perceiving a lower degree of social support tend to be victims.
-It is expected that a higher degree of social support predicts a lower degree of victim tendency.
+In hence, it is expected that the children perceiving a lower degree of social support predicts a lower degree of victim tendency.